dcchambers/dcchambers.github.io/_posts/2018-04-15-how-git-works.md

 Thanks for reading!
 This post (and [Git 101](/2018/04/09/git-101.html)) ended up taking a lot more time writing than I originally anticipated.
-As a result, I'm pushing back the upcoming "Git vs. the Competition" post to next week.
+As a result, I'm pushing back the upcoming "Git vs. the Competition" post to early next week to wrap up "Git Week 2018."
+For those of you that are getting tired of Git - new content is coming too!
+Thanks for sticking it out this far. :smile: